noahlunberry/Noah-s-Movie-Review-Site/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once the needed dependencies are installed, start the server by running the
+Once the needed dependencies are installed, start the server by running node index.js

 _For more examples, please refer to the [Documentation](https://example.com)_